Sienci-Labs/Resources/cnc-fun/the-basics/cnc-router-vs-spindle.md

 A router offers a more *analog* experience, where users must manually set the router speed using a physical dial, and turn on/off the router at the start and end of a cutting program.

-Most hobby CNC routers, (including the Sienci Labs LongMill CNC), will utilize an off-the-shelf trim router.
+Most hobby CNC routers, will utilize an off-the-shelf trim router.
 Although these are suitable for hobby use, they have some limitations both in regards to reliability over long periods of time, and a lack of ability to automate their control.
 Despite this, a trim router such as the popular Makita RT0701C router has a proven track record of being a very capable, easy to install option for relatively little cost.

 ### Spindles